atroche/clj-sockets/README.md

 clj-sockets is synchronous.
 For asynchronous networking in Clojure, check out [aleph](https://github.com/ztellman/aleph) or [async-sockets](https://github.com/bguthrie/async-sockets).

-This library is fully annotated using [core.typed](https://github.com/clojure/core.typed).
+This library is fully annotated using [core.typed](https://github.com/clojure/core.typed), and the source code is [extensively documented and turned into beautiful Marginalia pages](http://atroche.github.io/clj-sockets/).

 ## Installation